One-sample survival tests in the presence of non-proportional hazards in oncology clinical trials: Variability in the survival curve of the external control group

-In the simulation study (Section \ref{Simu}), we suppose that the external control group follows an exponential distribution with a median survival of 2 years ($\lambda = 0.35$), admitting no sampling variability.
-However, in practice, the distribution parameter is estimated from a limited number of patients, so its value can be variable.
-We reproduce the simulation study with a HR of 0.5 but generating $\lambda$ in drawing the median survival of the external control group from a gamma distribution $\Gamma(80,40)$, corresponding to a mean of 2 and a variance of 0.05 (see histogram of the median in Appendix, Figure \ref{Med_miss}).
-The scale parameter $\lambda$ is then drawn from an inverse gamma distribution $\rm IG(80, ln(2)x40)$ since $\lambda$ is derived from the median by the relationship $\rm \lambda = \ln(2)/median$ (see histogram of $\lambda$ parameter in Appendix, Figure \ref{Lambda_miss}).
-Simulations are now generated by adding a certain variability in the external control group survival curve (see scenarios on Figure \ref{Survival_misspe}).
-Figure \ref{Diff_sensibility} represents the results in a similar form to Figure \ref{Power} except that we now report the relative difference (in percentage) of performance when including some uncertainties on the parameter $\lambda$ of the exponential distribution compared to the true lambda parameter (See Appendix, Figure \ref{Power_sensitivity} for crude performances of type I error and power with uncertainty on the true parameter $\lambda$).
-The scale of the y-axis is voluntary let to be different for each scenario in order to better compare the results of the different statistical tests within a scenario.
-Some changes may not be reported in the figure when the denominator is zero.
-A positive (negative) relative difference means an overestimation (underestimation) of type I error and power.
-The main results of each optimal test for a given scenario we identified in Figure \ref{Power} are (i) dramatical overestimation of type I error increasing with sample size (scenario 1, null effect, mOSLRT), (ii) a decreasing of the relative difference from 6\% for n = 20 to around -10\% when n > 50 for scenario 2 (PH effect, OSLRT and mOSLRT), (iii) no major impact on the statistical test for early effect whatever the sample size and max-Combo test when n > 60 (scenario 3, early effect) but a large increase for n < 60 (more than 15\%), (iv) a change lower than 10\% in absolute value for all tests (scenario 4, middle effect), (v) no impact on the statistic for a delayed test whatever the sample size and censoring rate.
-For the max-Combo, the sample size from which there is no difference varies according to the censoring rate (see Figure \ref{Diff_sensibility_comp} in Appendix for all censoring rates): n > 80 for 15\% censoring rate and n > 150 for 35\% censoring rate (scenario 5, delayed effect) (vi) no impact on the statistic for crossing hazards, middle and delayed effects (scenario 6, crossing hazards).
+We reproduced the simulation study with an HR of 0.5, but now introduced variability in the survival curve of the external control group using the algorithm \ref{Variability} (see the details in Figures \ref{Med_miss} and \ref{Lambda_miss}, resulting in scenarios in Figure \ref{Survival_misspe}). \\ Figure \ref{Diff_sensibility} presents the results in a similar form to Figure \ref{Power} except that we now report the relative difference (in percentage) in performance when uncertainty is introduced in the parameter $\lambda$ under 15\% censoring (See Appendix, Figure \ref{Power_sensitivity}, for the crude performance of type I error and power under parameter uncertainty).
+The scale of the y-axis is intentionally allowed to differ across scenarios to facilitate comparison.
+Some changes may not be displayed when the denominator is zero.
+A positive (negative) relative difference indicates an overestimation (underestimation) of the type I error or power. \\ The main results for each optimal test in a given scenario (see Figure \ref{Diff_sensibility_comp} in Appendix for all censoring rates), as previously identified in Figure \ref{Power}, are: (i) a substantial overestimation of the type I error, increasing with sample size (scenario 1); (ii) a decrease in the relative difference for the OSLRT and mOSLRT from 6\% for $n = 20$ to approximately -10\% when $n > 50$ (scenario 2); (iii) no meaningful impact on the tests in the early effect scenario regardless of sample size, and no impact on the max-Combo test for $n > 60$ (scenario 3), but a marked increase for $n < 60$ (greater than 15\%); (iv) changes less than 10\% in absolute value for all tests (scenario 4); (v) no impact on the delayed effect test (scenario 5) regardless of sample size and censoring rate; and (vi) no impact on the tests for crossing hazards, middle and delayed effects (scenario 6).